drocheam/optrace/docs/source/development/testing.rst

 ________________________

 * see `.github/workflows/ <https://github.com/drocheam/optrace/blob/main/.github/workflows/>`_
-* Actions: Main testing, OS Compatibility, Python 3.10 Compatibility
+* Actions: Main testing, OS Compatibility, Older Python Version Compatibility
 * all get run on a push the repository or can get run manually